-She died in 1988 at the age of 95.
+Miss Edwards died in 1988, at the age of 95.
 A portion of her estate came to Southwestern, “a college with higher standards,” in her words.
 Her interest in Southwestern stemmed from the long service of her only niece, Ruth Wiest, who was the head librarian and associate librarian between the years of 1960 and 1983.
 Until her death in 1995, Miss Wiest held the rank of librarian emeritus.

-Miss Wiest came to Southwestern after a number of years of teaching English and Spanish, as well as serving as librarian, at Adventist academies across North America.
-Her first year at Southwestern, the library was moved from the old administration building on the south side of the campus to the Findley Building.
+Miss Wiest came to Southwestern after teaching English and Spanish for a number of years, as well as serving as librarian at Adventist academies across North America.
+During her first year at Southwestern, the library was moved from the old administration building on the south side of campus to the Findley Building.
 Using Medical Cadet Corps troops, she supervised the move in just two days.
-With the move complete, “there was singing in the library that night,” she laughed.
-She watched Southwestern’s library grow from 16,000 items in 1960 to over 425,000 today.
+When the move complete was complete, “There was singing in the library that night,” she laughed.

 2017-2018 -Semu Siologa

 2014-2015 - Elias Ortega